 What are the current visitor restrictions?

-To ensure the safety of patients, visitors and health care workers, visitation to patients has been limited.
-We recognize that having family support is important for the well-being of our patients, and when it is deemed safe for our patients, health care workers and visitors, restrictions may be lifted.
+We monitor the latest information on coronavirus and state guidelines in each of the communities we serve.
+As the pandemic evolves, our visitor policies may change over time.
+To ensure the safety of patients, visitors and health care workers, visitation to patients may be limited.
+We recognize that having family support is important for the well-being of our patients.
+Restrictions may be lifted when it is deemed safe for our patients, health care workers and visitors.

 Patients visiting our Bon Secours Medical Group practices and clinics are encouraged to come without visitors, but one person will be allowed to accompany the patient to a visit if needed to ensure appropriate understanding and implementation of care plans discussed at the visit or to support physical needs of the patient.